isovector/certainty-by-construction/src/book/5-modarith.lagda.md

 ```

 Notice that we use propositional equality at [1](Ann) to assert that we're
-witnessing the fact that these two expressions *really are the same!* But that's
+witnessing the fact that these two expressions *really are the same!*
-merely an implementation detail.

--- TODO(sandy): what does it mean that this is only an impl detail?

 We can now show that our clock example works as expected: